jesse-gallagher/graalvm-jna-callback-diag/README.md

 This project is intended to show a simplified version of trouble I've been running into using an existing, large third-party C library with callbacks.
-Most of the calls using JNA in that library work, but any with callbacks lead to a crash.
+Most of the calls using JNA in that library work, but any with callbacks leading to a hard crash.

 ### graalvm-native-callback-basic